-When everyone is ready, return to the Other Place and ask Mary to cry on the chains.
+When everyone is ready, return to the Other Place and ask Mary (or whoever) to cry on the chains.
 This will transform them into rose vines (with thorns).
 These can very slowly and carefully be unwound.
 Try not to tear the surrounding area, but some tearing is inevitable if they are really overgrown.
 You might not be able to unwind all of it in one session.
 When you and/or the patient have had enough, use a magical knife to cut the vines.
 Take the part that you have removed to a disposal location, such as a naga pool or volcano or abyss.
 DO NOT leave it lying around, because it can slither like a snake and re-attach (or attach to you).

 Return to the patient, and call Hygeia (or another healing deity who carries a cup).
 Have her wash the wounds from her healing cup, and then apply solar energy (mine is in salve form) to promote healing.
 Often times, the patient's power animal will appear and lick the wounds clean.
 Bandage the wound with clean white dressings.
 Sometimes, Theotokos offers her veil for this purpose.

 If necessary, repeat the procedure at a later date, but allow time for healing in between.
 (I would say at least a month).
 Tell the client that they might expect some dreams related to this, but to report if there are repeating nightmares, or if they develop a sore-throat or any other throat symptoms.

 If you have experience with the sort of work outlined above, I think you could use a very similar procedure on yourself.
 You may wish to call all the allies at the beginning, and instruct them all before beginning.
 However if you do not feel you are up to that, then I think you can probably do this: